 See Australasian Contact Tracing Manual for more information.

 Review at day 7 with speculum, and/or bimanual, examination as required.
-Routine follow up is not required unless an STI has been identified or symptoms of PID.
+Routine follow up is not required unless an STI has been identified or symptoms of pelvic inflammatory disease (PID).

 If STI confirmed, follow up provides an opportunity to: